ZACARÍAS GONZÁLEZ HOUSE MUSEUM

 • Exhibition Rooms II and III: dedicated to his abstract period (1958/60-1965/67).

 • Living Room: also preserved in its original state.
-The exhibited works represent the artist's major periods, with significant pieces such as Portrait of a Girl, Shipyards, Figure in Red, Mrs. Panatakis and her Son, etc.
+The major stages of the artist are present in the exhibited works, with significant pieces such as Portrait of a Girl, Shipyards, Figure in Red, Mrs. Panatakis and her Son, etc.

-• Reading Room: featuring the magnificent self-portrait the artist created in 1957.
+• Reading Room: highlights the magnificent self-portrait the artist created in 1957.

 • Study Room: preserved in its original configuration.